-The polarographic oxygen sensors (OroboPOS, POS) are calibrated by a two-point calibration, routinely achieved air saturation and at zero oxygen concentration.
-Accordingly, static calibration involves the determination of the constant signal of the POS recorded at 100% and 0% air saturation ( $R_1$ and $R_0$ ) experimental under the particular conditions (temperature, signal amplification by electronic gain, polarization voltage, stirring speed, medium).
+The polarographic oxygen sensors (OroboPOS, POS) are calibrated by a two-point calibration, routinely achieved saturation at air and zero oxygen concentration.
+Accordingly, static calibration involves the determination of the constant signal of the POS recorded at 100% and 0% air saturation ( $R_1$ and $R_0$ ) under the particular experimental conditions (temperature, signal amplification by electronic gain, polarization voltage, stirring speed, medium).